MicrosoftLearning/Secure-Azure-with-Microsoft-Defender-Cloud-Compliance-Controls/Instructions/Labs/LAB_06b_Enable soft delete in Azure Key Vault.md

 1. In the search box at the top of the portal, enter **Key vaults.** Select **Key vaults** in the search results.

-2. Select your key vault.
+2. Browse to the key vault you previously created.

 3. From the **Settings** blade, select **Properties.**